vanpaz/vbi/README.md

 }
 ```

-The `data` contains three main sections: `costs`, `investments`, `revenues`, and a section `parameters` holding generic parameters.
-Each section contains groups, and every group contains a list with categories.
+The categories in `data` contains three main sections: `costs`, `investments`,
+`revenues`, and a section `parameters` holding generic parameters.
+Each section
+contains groups, for example the section `costs` contains groups `direct`,
+`indirect`, and `personnel`.
 Each category describes a name, price, and category.
-Additionally, the `data` contains
-an object `financing` where financing can be specified per year and category,
+Additionally, the `data` contains an object `financing` where financing can be
-and an object `initialBalance` where all properties for the initial balance
+specified per year and category, and an object `initialBalance` where all
-can be entered.
-The latter is optional and only applicable for running businesses.
+properties for the initial balance can be entered.
+The latter is optional and
+only applicable for running businesses.

 The following roles are available: